marcopxt/AGBT2025/README.md

 **GS**: A breeding program were the 40 crosses from each heterotic pools were randomly assigned after a selection of top indivduals (truncated genomic selection followed by randomly generation of a mating plan).

+**MPV**: Mid-parental value scenario.
+The individuals candidates to crosses were coming from the double haploid population and all possible combinations were estimated for each heterotic group.
+For such, we used SimpleMating (Peixoto et al. 2024) to predict the mid-parental values (UC) of each cross, as follows

+$$
+MPV = (GEBV_p1 + GEBV_p2)/2
+$$

+where:
+- GEBV is the genomic value predicted for each parent.

+The optimization of this scenario was made using the SimpleMating algorithm and a restriction on inbreeding was made by setting it to 0 and the maximum numer of contributions was set 3.
+Then, a mating plan was generated for each heterotic group.

 **OCS**: Optimum cross-selection scenario.
 The individuals candidates to crosses were coming from the double haploid population and all possible combinations were estimated for each heterotic group.
-For such, we used SimpleMating (Peixoto et al. 2024) to predict usefulness of each cross, as follows:
+For such, we used SimpleMating (Peixoto et al. 2024) to predict Usefulness Criterion (UC) of each cross, as follows

-### Usefulness Criterion (UC)
-The usefulness criterion evaluates the expected genetic gain from a cross:

-**UC = μ + k ⋅ σ_A**
+**UC = μ + ihσ**

 where:
-- **μ** is the mean genetic value of the progeny.
+- **μ** is the mid-parental value of of the progeny.
-- **σ_A** is the additive genetic standard deviation of the progeny.
+- **σ** is the additive genetic standard deviation of the progeny.
-- **k** is a weighting factor.
+- **i** is the selection intensity.

+The optimization of this scenario was made using the SimpleMating algorithm and a restriction on inbreeding was made by setting it to 0 and the maximum numer of contributions was set 3.
+Then, a mating plan was generated for each heterotic group.

+###

+2. Clonal breeding program

-### Genomic Estimated Breeding Value (GEBV)-Based Usefulness
+3. ### Genomic Estimated Breeding Value (GEBV)-Based Usefulness
 Using genomic selection:

 **UC = GEBV + k ⋅ SD(GEBV)**